top of page

 Who needs a D visa?

-A D visa is required by third-country nationals who wish to stay in Germany for more than three months.
-This includes skilled workers, students, researchers, and family members who wish to move to Germany as part of family reunification.
+A D visa is required for third-country nationals who wish to stay in Germany for more than three months.
+This includes skilled workers, students, researchers, and family members who wish to join them in Germany as part of family reunification.

 What are the requirements for obtaining a D visa?

-The requirements depend on the specific purpose of your stay.
-General requirements include a valid passport, proof of a clear purpose of your stay (e.g., an employment contract or university acceptance letter), and financial security.
+The requirements depend on the specific purpose of the stay.
+General requirements include a valid passport, proof of a clear purpose of stay (e.g., employment contract or university admission letter), and sufficient financial resources.

 Specialist Articles on the Topic